Morteza-M-Saber/Cystic_fibrosis_ML_analysis/README.md

 ## Purpose

-This repo contains the scripts used for the analysis in the following study:
+This repo contains the scripts written for the analysis in the following study:

 `Single nucleotide variants in Pseudomonas aeruginosa populations from sputum correlate with baseline lung function and predict disease progression in individuals with cystic fibrosis`